noops-land/blog/posts/debugging-webAssembly-from-go-sources-in-chrome-devtools.md

 ![Breakpoint of a Go source file in Chrome DevTools ](../static/img/devtools-breakpoint.png)

-Currently, the builtin Go compiler does not export [the debugging information needed by the Chrome debugger](https://yurydelendik.github.io/webassembly-dwarf/).
+Currently, the built-in Go compiler does not export [the debugging information needed by the Chrome debugger](https://yurydelendik.github.io/webassembly-dwarf/).
 The remainder fix to enable this functionality is described in [this changelog](https://go.googlesource.com/go/+/418ef9ce78ffe2c27341dacb6cbe88bc1787b797)

 [TinyGo](https://tinygo.org) is an alternative compiler targeting the embedded and WebAssembly space.
-Contrary to the builtin Go compiler, **WebAssemblies from TinyGo can be debugged in Chrome DevTools**
+Contrary to the built-in Go compiler, **WebAssemblies from TinyGo can be debugged in Chrome DevTools**

 ## Compiling Go source to WebAssembly in TinyGo